seandenigris/XML-Parser/repository/XML-Parser.package/XMLReadStreamAdapter.class/README.md

-An abstract class for read stream adapters for basic read streams that support peek, next, and atEnd.
+An abstract class for read stream adapters for basic streams that support next, peek, and atEnd.